frangucc/thenodechronicles/chapter1.md

 ![](https://pbs.twimg.com/media/DX9g0ZBVAAAnt2c.jpg)

 What's all this mean tho Gou, not everyones a genius like you.
-And what's a Rosetta stone dammit?
+And what's a Rosetta stone gosh darnit?